kubernetes/enhancements/keps/sig-storage/625-csi-migration/README.md

 when migration is on.
 We will also confirm that metrics are being emitted in general by confirming the existence of an indicator metric.

-Passing these tests in Public CI is the main graduation criterea for the `CSIMigration{provider}` flag to Beta.
+Passing these tests in Public CI is the main graduation criteria for the `CSIMigration{provider}` flag to Beta.

 ### Upgrade/Downgrade/Skew Testing